-Is fixed rather than variable pay will promote a responsible loreover, the award will only be paid to individual TSB ustomer service metrics and the Bank is returning profit".
+• "We believe this move towards fixed rather than variable pay will promote a responsible working culture within TSB.
+Moreover, the award will only be paid to individual TSB Partners if they achieve key customer service metrics and the Bank is returning profit".

-Programmes For Rebuilding Culture Collaboration and listening To promote a bottom-up culture we have the Link programme.
-Every year 80 Partners across the business can apply to join our five Links - in Edinburgh, Sunderland, Birmingham, London and Gloucester.
-The Partners in these groups are from across the full range of business functions and grades in the region and meet in person every two months to: Share information on significant activities and changes which have implications for both colleagues, customers and communities.
-Encourage open feedback - discussing things openly, with a clear route to getting problems sorted.
-Get under the skin of the major topics in our business.
-Help innovate and shape our business; what products we might want to provide, how we connect with our customers, and communities.
-Take action - Our people in The Link will take an active part in moulding our business.
-Processes through which change is achieved TSB has established a formal cultural transformation programme that focuses on initiatives helps to shape, embed, measure and reinforce the right behaviours and processes that will support the development of a culture which will out the customer at the heart of all that we do and help build a strong values-led brand Strong tone and direction is given from Senior Executive &amp; Board: A robust executive led communications plan is in place which is delivered to all partners across TSB and clearly sets the cultural tone from the top - there is a key focus on conduct risk and doing the right thing for our customers.
-Codes of Responsibility: TSB codes of responsibility communicated within the business and forms part of the mandatory training plan for TSB.
-We have in place an ongoing cultural programme across the branch network to deliver customer centric service Bottom-up processes to feedback the cultural change through TSB Link and Interlink.
-Redesign of HR processes from start to exit.
-Recruiting Induction Socialisation Management of HR processes Assessment/Measurement /Monitoring of Culture TSB has several key ways in which we can monitor culture: TSB Pulse: An annual survey that measures what Partners think about performance, leadership an identity Interlink: All employees are free to air concerns or questions on the interlink forum.
-This provides us with an informal way of measuring culture Cultural Dashboard Customer satisfaction surveys including Net Promoter Scores Complaints handling process
+- Collaboration and listening - To promote a bottom-up culture we have the Link programme.
+Every year 80 Partners across the business can apply to join our five Links in Edinburgh, Sunderland, Birmingham, London and Gloucester.
+The Partners in these groups are from across the full range of business functions and grades in the region and meet in person every two months to: - Share information on significant activities and changes which have implications for both colleagues, customers and communities. - Encourage open feedback discussing things openly, with a clear route to getting problems sorted. - Get under the skin of the major topics in our business. - Help innovate and shape our business; what products we might want to provide, how we connect with our customers, and communities. - Take action Our people in The Link will take an active part in moulding our business.

+- TSB has established a formal cultural transformation programme that focuses on initiatives helps to shape, embed, measure and reinforce the right behaviours and processes that will support the development of a culture which will out the customer at the heart of all that we do and help build a strong values-led brand - Strong tone and direction is given from Senior Executive & Board: A robust executive led communications plan is in place which is delivered to all partners across TSB and clearly sets the cultural tone from the top there is a key focus on conduct risk and doing the right thing for our customers. - Codes of Responsibility: TSB codes of responsibility communicated within the business and forms part of the mandatory training plan for TSB. - We have in place an ongoing cultural programme across the branch network to deliver customer centric service - Bottom-up processes to feedback the cultural change through TSB Link and Interlink. - Redesign of HR processes from start to exit. - Recruiting - Induction - Socialisation - Management of HR processes

+TSB has several key ways in which we can monitor culture:

+- TSB Pulse: An annual survey that measures what Partners think about performance, leadership an identity - Interlink: All employees are free to air concerns or questions on the interlink forum.
+This provides us with an informal way of measuring culture - Cultural Dashboard - Customer satisfaction surveys including Net Promoter Scores - Complaints handling process to shape the implicit norms that guide behaviour in the absence of regulations then nothing will happen."